-1-1.
+- 1-1.
 Presiding officers.
-The presiding officer of the Senate is the president and the presiding officer of the House of Representatives is the speaker.
-The presiding officer of each house shall take the chair on every legislative day at the hour to which that house adjourned at the last sitting.
+The presiding officer of the Senate is the president pro tempore and the presiding officer of the House of Representatives is the speaker.
+For purposes of the Senate floor sessions, the president of the Senate is the presiding officer of the floor session and shall preside.
+For purposes of the House floor sessions, the speaker is the presiding officer of the floor session and shall preside.
+For each chamber's floor session, the presiding officer of the floor session shall take the chair on every legislative day at the hour to which that chamber adjourned at the last sitting. - 1-2.

-1-2.
 Order of business.
 Each house shall begin each session as follows: call to order, prayer by the chaplain, pledge of allegiance, roll call, and determination of a quorum, then proceed with the daily order of business.
-A majority of the members present may demand that the journal for the preceding day be read.
+A majority of the members present may demand that the journal for the preceding day be read. - 1-3.

-1-3.
 Questions of order.
-The presiding officer of each house shall decide all questions of order, subject to a motion of appeal, by a majority of the members present.
-No member may speak more than once on an appeal without the consent of a majority of the members present.
+The presiding officer of each chamber's floor session shall decide all questions of order, subject to a motion of appeal, by a majority of the members present.
+No member may speak more than once on an appeal without the consent of a majority of the members present. - 1-4.

-1-4.
 Recognition of members for remarks.
-When a member desires to speak, that member shall respectfully address the presiding officer.
+When a member desires to speak, that member shall respectfully address the presiding officer of the floor session.
 When the presiding officer recognizes the member, that member is entitled to the floor.
 The member first to address the presiding officer shall speak first.
-If two or more members address the presiding officer at the same time, the presiding officer shall name the member who is to speak first.
+If two or more members address the presiding officer at the same time, the presiding officer shall name the member who is to speak first. - 1-5.

-1-5.
 Time allowed for a member to speak.
 In the Senate, the time allowed for a member to speak on a pending subject is as provided in Senate Rule S2-5.
-In the House of Representatives, the time allowed for a member to speak on a pending subject is as provided in House Rule H2-1.
+In the House of Representatives, the time allowed for a member to speak on a pending subject is as provided in House Rule H2-1. - 1-6.

-1-6.
 Questions on the floor.
-If a member wishes to ask a question of another member, that member shall courteously do so through the presiding officer and with the consent of the member to whom the question is addressed.
+If a member wishes to ask a question of another member, that member shall courteously do so through the presiding officer of the floor session and with the consent of the member to whom the question is addressed.
 Any question addressed to a member shall relate to a question before the body and shall be concisely asked for the sole purpose of obtaining information.
-No question may reflect upon the character or conduct of any official, contain argument or debate, or inquire about the course a member proposes to follow.
+No question may reflect upon the character or conduct of any official, contain argument or debate, or inquire about the course a member proposes to follow. - 1-7.

-1-7.
 Call to order.
-If a member is called to order, that member shall remain silent until the presiding officer determines whether the member is in order.
-The decision of the presiding officer is subject to a motion of appeal.

-1-8.
-Signing of documents by presiding officer.
-The presiding officer of each house shall sign all concurrent resolutions and commemorations that are approved by the Legislature.
+If a member is called to order, that member shall remain silent until the presiding officer of the floor session determines whether the member is in order.
+The decision of the presiding officer is subject to a motion of appeal. - 1-8.
+Signing of legislative documents.
+The president pro tempore and the speaker shall sign all concurrent resolutions and commemorations that are approved by the Legislature.
 The president pro tempore and the speaker shall sign all writs, warrants, and subpoenas issued by the house over which the officer presides.